Station Eleven: Plot summary

 During a production of King Lear at the Elgin Theatre in Toronto, aspiring paramedic Jeevan Chaudhary watches as the actor playing Lear, Arthur Leander, has a heart attack.
 Jeevan tries to resuscitate Arthur but is unsuccessful.
 As an ambulance arrives, Arthur already dead, Jeevan comforts one of the child actors in the production, Kirsten Raymonde.
-After leaving the play, Jeevan goes for a walk in the snow and receives a call from his friend who is a doctor in Toronto.
-He warns Jeevan to get out of the city, as the mysterious and deadly Georgia Flu is spreading rapidly and will soon become a full-blown pandemic.
+After leaving the play, Jeevan goes for a walk in the snow and receives a call from his friend who is a doctor in Los Angeles.
+He warns Jeevan to get out of the city, as the mysterious and deadly Georgia Flu is spreading rapidly worldwide and has unprecedented contagiousness and lethality, killing 99% of those infected within days.
 Jeevan loads up on supplies and goes to stay with his brother Frank.
-Many of the actors and others that had gathered to mourn Arthur's death die within the next three weeks.
+Many of the actors and others who had gathered to mourn Arthur's death die within the next three weeks.

 Twenty years later, Kirsten is part of a nomadic group of actors and musicians known as the Traveling Symphony.
 Kirsten, who was eight at the time of the outbreak, can remember little of her life before Year Zero, but clings to a two-volume set of comic books given to her by Arthur before his death, titled Station Eleven.
 The troupe operates on a two-year cycle touring the Great Lakes region, performing Shakespeare plays and classical music, while Kirsten scavenges abandoned homes for props, costumes, and traces of Arthur in tabloid magazines.

 The troupe intends to reunite with two members they left behind, Charlie the by-now mother of one year, and her husband Jeremy.
 Upon arriving, they are disturbed to find that their friends are missing, and that the town is now under the control of the Prophet, a cult leader who has raped several young girls he claims as his "wives".
 The troupe quickly leaves, going off-route to the Museum of Civilization, a settlement where they believe they might find their missing friends.
 En route, they discover a young stowaway who fled the town, as she was promised to the Prophet as his next bride.
 The troupe worries that the cult will come after them.
 Shortly after, members of the troupe begin to disappear, until finally the entire troupe is gone, leaving only Kirsten and her friend August.
 Frightened, they continue on to the Museum, hoping to be reunited with others.